BFB2q/OSdowngrade/README.md

 BUB (owner of interstellar and the discord):
 If you want to read the message I sent him here it is: https://pastebin.com/raw/vqBJtgZm
 ![Screenshot 2023-03-22 205740](https://user-images.githubusercontent.com/73242022/227079869-680effb9-1872-4a15-b849-b9a90f149111.png)
-3kh0_: (made the link "https://github.com/3kh0/ext-remover" to test the workings of methods within chrome version 111 PENDING